pxvn/covid-xray-detect-rpi/README.md

 ## Project Description

-RaspiXray-Classifi(COVID-19) is a powerful tool designed for the analysis of chest X-ray images to detect potential signs of COVID-19 using a pre-trained tflite model.
+It is a powerful tool designed for the analysis of chest X-ray images to detect potential signs of COVID-19 using a pre-trained tflite model.
 This project is intended for educational and research purposes, serving as a practical example of applying artificial intelligence to real-world problems.

 >*⚠️ Please note: This project is NOT a medical diagnostic tool and should not be used as a substitute for professional medical advice.*